HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 {:.grid}

 #### Make Contact Request
-Here we provide a detailed view of an interaction between a patient application and a requester (provider, CBO or CP) for providing contact directions.
+Here we provide a detailed view of an interaction between a patient application and a requester (provider, CBO or CP) for providing one or more options from which to select to make contact with a service, provider or organization.
+The example shows the patient returning an optional response.

 <object data="PatientContact.svg" type="image/svg+xml"></object>
 <br>